 Legal responsibilities must also be addressed, including business registration and compliance with various federal and state and local labor and employment laws.

 4. Have you set your business goals?

-5. Are you ready to change your lifestyle?
+5. Are you prepared to change your way of life?

 Being a business owner will affect your everyday life.
 The impact can be even greater if your business involves working out of your home.

 The line between work hours and personal hours frequently becomes unclear.
 You might encounter conflicts with family or others regarding the utilization of space, as well as the amount of time you dedicate to your business.
 Also, don’t forget that any of the more “secure” aspects of employee life will vanish when you open your own business.
 Should an issue arise with the business, it becomes your responsibility to resolve it.
 It may not be something that can wait until the next business day.

 6. How well prepared are you to pivot and adapt?